tech-warriors-corporation/mechanize-app/README.md

 - [APIs](https://github.com/tech-warriors-corporation/mechanize-api).

 ## Deploy
 You must build the app before of generate a `.aab` or `.apk` file.
 The extension `.aab` is more modern.
+You can find these files in `app/release` directory.

 ## License
 Read our [LICENSE](https://github.com/tech-warriors-corporation/mechanize-app/blob/main/LICENSE).
 This is a open-source project.
 Fell free for share.